strazdinsg/cicd-experiments/README.md

    changes.
 3. [02 Manually triggered]() - a workflow that is triggered on every commit in the main branch, but can also be triggered manually.
+4. [03 Use custom actions] - a custom action defined and used in the workflow.

 ## Lessons learned